Gunman kills five in 'new normal' shootings in California: police

-(Reuters) - An unidentified gunman shot and killed five people in a series of shootings on Wednesday in Southern California before taking his own life, police said.
+(Reuters) - An unidentified gunman shot and killed his wife and four other people in a series of shootings on Wednesday in Southern California before taking his own life, police said.

-The man killed his wife and a man at a trucking company in Bakersfield, California, Kern County Sheriff Donny Youngblood told a news conference.
+The man went with his wife to a trucking company in Bakersfield, California, where he shot and killed a man and then turned his gun on his spouse, killing her, Kern County Sheriff Donny Youngblood told a news conference.

 He then chased another man from the trucking company before he shot and killed him in front of a nearby sports store.